axelpale/openmoji-spritemap-generator/README.md

 Finally, see the merged spritemaps and image map HTML under `spritemaps/`.

+## Known problems

+### Bus error: 10

+Happens on MacOS when there is more than 200 emojis to be merged per image.

 ## Licence

 The generated spritemaps are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 The source code is licensed under [MIT License](LICENSE).